 Increasing convergence between business and consumer applications – for example, cloud applications such as Dropbox, and social networks such as Facebook and Twitter being used as both business and personal platforms – results in the same username/password combinations being reused.
 In fact, according to the same study, 20% of respondents use the same passwords for both personal and business purposes.

-This coupled with email addresses being utilized as usernames introduces multiple points of vulnerability, leaving both end-users and organizations equally vulnerable to attack.
+This coupled with email addresses being utilised as usernames introduces multiple points of vulnerability, leaving both end-users and organisations equally vulnerable to attack.
 More than that, it is making it easy for hackers to successfully capture sensitive information.

 2. The Consequences of Password Use

 The password issue has been brought to the world’s attention by a number of high profile data breaches that have been scrutinised by the media and other commentators, including attacks on global brands such as Google, Facebook, Twitter and LinkedIn, which have all resulted in end-users’ details being compromised.

 For example, in December 2013, US retail giant Target Corp suffered a major breach when it lost the personal details of approximately 40 million credit and debit card holders.